With the new year here we can begin the countdown to some very exciting new routes – both locked in and being trialled – coming to Australia in 2020.

 The flight from Tel Aviv to Melbourne will be one of the longest flights in the world as flights are expected to be 16 hours and 15 minutes, with the return expected to take 17 hours and 45 minutes.

 The route aids connections for Australia’s growing Jewish community, which is primarily found residing in Melbourne.

 Located just a short drive from Geelong and the Great Ocean Road, it’s not surprising that you have not heard of Melbourne’s second airport.
-This little airport once serviced only Domestic routes, but a big change is occuring as it becomes a hub for low-cost international airlines wanting to service Melbourne.
+This little airport once serviced only Domestic routes, but a big change is occurring as it becomes a hub for low-cost international airlines wanting to service Melbourne.

-After the successful launch of two daily flights from Melbourne Avalon to Kuala Lumpur with AirAsia in 2019, a new airline is joining the departure board beginning over the Australia Day long-weekend.
+After the successful launch of two daily flights from Melbourne Avalon to Kuala Lumpur with AirAsia in 2019, a new airline is joining the departure board beginning over the Australia Day long weekend.

 Indonesian low-cost airline Citilink will begin operating daily flights from Avalon Airport to Denpasar onboard their A330neo.
-Aussie tourists seeking a bargain priced flight to the popular holiday destination will be seated in the all-Economy configuration; if you feel like a little extra leg room you may want to sit in the first few rows called the ‘Green Zone’ for a few extra dollars.
+Aussie tourists seeking a bargain-priced flight to the popular holiday destination will be seated in the all-economy configuration; if you feel like a little extra legroom you may want to sit in the first few rows called the ‘Green Zone’ for a few extra dollars.

 Read next: How to get to Melbourne Avalon Airport

 Vietjet: Ho Chi Minh (SGN) to Brisbane (BNE) and Melbourne Avalon (AVV)